 In any personal injury case, an attorney is one of the best investments you can make.
 Many reasons exist for hiring an attorney, and even more for hiring one from Gordon & Gordon.
 Below, we list some of the benefits we bring to the table:

 - Gathering evidence to support your claim and your case.

 - Reaching settlements that cover all of your damages.

 - Litigating your case in front of a judge, if necessary.

 Call a Shreveport Car Accident Attorney Today!

-If you or a loved one suffered injuries as a result of someone else’s negligence, you need the personal injury attorneys of Gordon & Gordon Law Firm.
-With over 30 years of combined legal experience, we’re handled all manner of personal injury cases.
-From minor car accidents to devastating motorcycle accidents and wrongful death cases, we handle it all.
+If you or a loved one suffered injuries as a result of someone else’s negligence, you need the help of personal injury attorneys Gordon & Gordon.
+With over 30 years of combined legal experience, we’ve handled all manners of personal injury cases.
+From minor car accidents to devastating Shreveport motorcycle accidents and cases of wrongful death in Louisiana, we handle it all.
 To schedule a consultation with a dedicated personal injury attorney, please call our office at 318-716-HELP today.